lnbits/hardware-wallet/installer/README.md

 [`esp-web-tools@10.4.0`](https://www.npmjs.com/package/esp-web-tools/v/10.4.0)
 release from unpkg for every available board.

-Before changing this pin, verify automatic connection and flashing without using the BOOT button on the T-Display and ESP32-3248S035C.
+Before changing this pin, verify connection and flashing on every available board.
+The T-Display and ESP32-3248S035C must continue to connect automatically without using their BOOT buttons.
 The other profiles are coming soon.

 ## Build and package local firmware